 The cultural diversity in Dublin influences its dining options as well.
 You can find all kinds of cuisine in the city and enjoy a quick bite from a kebab shop on the corner or a high-class dinner at a Michelin-starred restaurant.

-However, Dublin’s mainly famous for its drinks.
-Whether it’s a morning coffee, a pint of Guinness, or an Irish whiskey, the Irish love catching up over a glass of something hot or strong – sometimes both.
+However, Dublin is most famous for its drinks.
+Whether it’s a morning coffee, a pint of Guinness, or an Irish whiskey, Dubliners love catching up over a glass of something hot or strong – sometimes both.

-Despite the weather conditions, Dubliners never miss a good night out.
-Starting after working hours with a pint at the nearest pub, the night often continues with a pub crawl finishing around 2-3 a.m. when all the bars close.
-The Temple Bar area, which is the most famous destination, is preferred by tourists and rarely visited by the locals.
+Despite the weather conditions, nightlife-loving Dubliners never miss a good night out.
+Starting after work with a pint at the nearest pub, the night often continues with a pub crawl finishing around 2-3 a.m. when all the bars close.
+The Temple Bar area, which is the most well-known night life hub, is preferred by tourists but is rarely visited by the locals.

 The urban part of Dublin is pretty small, but the city stretches over 44 square miles in total.
-So as a citizen of Dublin you can enjoy a day out at some of the coastline villages, admiring the Atlantic Ocean, hiking on the hills or simply strolling through the streets surrounded by history.
+So as a citizen of Dublin you can enjoy a day out at some of the coastal villages, admire the Atlantic Ocean, hike in the hills or simply stroll through the streets surrounded by history.
 Just hop on the Dart train from the main station and you’ll be at the sea in 40 minutes.

-You can feel Dublin’s atmosphere in the corridors of Trinity College and its 17th-century buildings, the wooden warmth of the Irish pubs, the shrieks of the seagulls flooding O’Connell Street, the sound of the traditional Irish music and the friendliness of Irish people.
+You can feel Dublin’s atmosphere in the corridors of Trinity College with its 17th-century buildings, in the wooden warmth of the Irish pubs, or the shrieks of the seagulls flooding O’Connell Street, or the sound of the traditional Irish music and the friendliness of Irish people.
 There are only a handful of places in the world that can excite you every day.
 Dublin is one of them.